American Bison at the Maxwell Wildlife Refuge

 Maxwell Wildlife Refuge near Canton, Kansas is home to one of the few surviving wild buffalo herds.
-There are about 200 buffalo and 50 elk on the refuge.
+As of January 2016 there were about 20 buffalo and 85 elk on the refuge.
 Each fall there is an auction of surplus buffalo.

 Public access to the Maxwell Wildlife Refuge includes occasional tram tours, horse back rides in spring & fall (must have own horse) and the 50 year old observation tower where some of these photos were taken.
 Special events at Maxwell Wildlife Refuge include the Prairie Days festival on the first weekend in June, and the Mountain Man Rendezvous on the Prairie on the first Friday and Saturday of October.